riceisacereal/advent-of-code/README.md

 # Advent of Code

-Going through previous events slowly for fun.\
+Casually going through previous events.\
-Days with additional notes have a "_n" appended in the directory name, like "DayX_n".
+"DayX_n" with a "_n" appended just means that I added some notes to that day.
+Noting down some things I learned or just fun stuff.

 ### 2021:
 Language: Python\